 Jesus and his first disciples turned to this prophecy.
 Through it they could see John the Baptist as preparing the way of the Lord, and it helped the disciples find peace after their Master's death by execution, as they read passages like chapter 42 and chapter 53.
 We look forward to Christmas when Jesus steps anew into our lives to uncover hidden meanings, talents and hopes that can turn our lives around.

-The behaviour of the shepherd in this gospel could seem a little foolish.
-He leaves ninety nine sheep on the hillside to go in search of one sheep who has rambled off and is now lost.
-He leaves the flock defenceless to go looking for one.
-He risks all ninety nine for the sake of one sheep.
-The attitude of the shepherd is the opposite to the attitude of the high priest Caiaphas who said, with reference to Jesus, "It is better for one man to die for the people than to have the whole nation perish."
-In other words, it is better to have one man killed than to put the nation at risk; that one individual is expendable for the sake of the many.
+At first sight, the decision of the shepherd in this gospel story seems impractical or even foolish.
+He leaves ninety nine sheep on the hillside and goes off searching for one sheep that had rambled off and into danger.
+Why would he leave the rest of the flock undefended, to go out looking for the lost one?
+Why should he risk the ninety nine for the sake of one that went astray.
+The attitude of the shepherd is the opposite to that of Caiaphas the high priest who said about Jesus, "It is better for one man to die for the people than to have the whole nation perish."
+In other words, it is better to murder one innocent man than to put the nation at risk; that one individual is expendable for the sake of the many.

-The shepherd in today's parable certainly was not of that view.
-Jesus was presenting the shepherd as an image of God, and indeed of Jesus himself.
-God in Jesus is concerned about the one.
-The one is of infinite value.
-The Lord values each one of us; he calls each one of us by name; none of us is expendable in his sight.
-The Lord is equally devoted to each one of us.
-The parable calls on us to value each other as much as the Lord values each of us.
+The shepherd in today's parable did not share that pragmatic outlook.
+That shepherd was an image of God, and indeed of the caring outlook of Jesus himself.
+God in Jesus is concerned about the lost one.
+The Lord values each one of us; he calls each one of us by name; none of us is worthless in his sight.
+He cares equally for each one of us.
+The story invites us to value each other as much as the Lord values each of us.